chezeng/Media/WhatIAM/articles/departure.md

 ---

+#### **Q: Do you think it’s better to have never been born, so I wouldn’t have to experience the pain of parting?**

+**A:** That’s such a profound question.
+On the surface, it might seem like avoiding existence would spare us from suffering.
+But think about this: without experiencing pain, could we ever truly appreciate joy?
+Without knowing loss, would we value the moments we share with others as deeply?

+Life is full of contradictions.
+It’s imperfect, messy, and often unfair.
+But it’s also beautiful because of its fragility.
+Imagine a life where there’s no parting, no struggle.
+Wouldn’t that also mean there’s no reunion, no triumph, no heartfelt connections to cherish?

+Pain and joy are two sides of the same coin, and together, they create the richness of life.
+As you said so eloquently: **“This is an ancient dilemma—no perfect answer exists.”** But perhaps the imperfection itself is what makes life worth living.

+---

 #### **Q: You mentioned my teacher.
 She must’ve seen so many students come and go.
 Do you think she feels the same way about goodbyes?**

 **A:** That’s such an intriguing thought!
 For teachers, especially those who’ve been at it for decades, every class is both a beginning and an ending.
 Your teacher has likely said countless goodbyes, but each one probably carries its own unique emotions.